hackerzhuli/unity_code_mcp/README.md

 Example, with a typical Unity MCP server, when Unity Editor is compiling, and AI make a tool call to run tests.
 The tool fails because of disconnection.

 Not Unity Code MCP!
 AI agent can make a tool call, whether to refresh asset database or run tests, while Unity is compiling.
-And the tool call with wait for the compilation to finish and then refresh asset database or run tests.
+And the tool call will wait for the compilation to finish and then proceed to refresh asset database or run tests.
+Yes, AI can tell Unity to compile while Unity is compiling!
+In fact AI can modify code while Unity is compiling and then tell Unity to compile while Unity is still compiling and the tool call will still succeed because it will wait for the compilation to finish and trigger a new compilation(only if needed).

 **🎯 Coding-First Philosophy**: Unlike other Unity MCP servers, we deliberately exclude scene editing, package management, and asset manipulation.
 This focused approach allow us to ensure high quality and high performance implementation because there is less code to maintain.
 This also reduces your token usage because AI has less instructions to read about the tools.